 Some of the best credit cards in Canada waive the first year annual fee to make switching a little easier for you.
 With so much fine print in the industry, credit card issuers should have to earn our trust, before we shell out a dime.

 If you have a premium credit card and you find it’s not worth the annual fee, you may be able to ask for a downgrade to one of the credit card issuers no fee cards.
 You may not want to cancel the card, because you want to keep the credit line available for a rainy day, or you may simply want a no fee back-up card, in case your primary card gets lost, stolen or frozen.

 If you found yourself another premium credit card, it may not make sense to have multiple credit cards with annual fees at the same time.
 That’s especially true if you’re focused on exploiting welcome bonus offers throughout the year.

-Some people will argue that cancelling cards may lower your credit score, because it increases your credit utilization ratio (total balances to credit line).
+There are a few things to take into consideration before you cancel your card.
+For example, some people will argue that cancelling cards may lower your credit score because it increases your credit utilization ratio (total balances to credit line).
 However, if you’re cancelling a credit card and replacing it with another one, you should be fine.
 Moreover, if you’re not maintaining a balance, credit utilization shouldn’t be as much of a factor either.

 Lastly, if you are applying for new credit cards, some of your new issuers may assign you a small line of credit, if they see you a large number of unsecured lines of credit on your file.
 Getting rid of those lines, gives more room for your new issuers to assign you a higher line themselves.